gsmecher/minimax/README.md

 In short:

 * RV32C (compressed) instructions are first-class and execute at 1 clock per instruction.
-(Exceptions: shifts and branches.)

-* SOME RV32I instructions are directly implemented in RTL and execute in 2 clocks per instruction.
+(Exceptions: branches have a 2-cycle "not taken" penalty, and shifts with shamt!=1 are emulated.)

-* Other RV32I instructions are emulated in microcode, using the instructions above.
+* All RV32I instructions are emulated in microcode, using the instructions above.

 This is distinct from (all?) other RV32C-capable RISC-V cores, because it